 2.4.1 Cultural characteristics for R. anatipestifer

-Suspected samples were grown up in brain heart infusion (BHI) agar with 10 % sheep defibrinated blood under anaerobic environment that provided increased carbon dioxide and moisture both of which favoured its optimum growth.
+Suspected samples were grown in brain heart infusion (BHI) agar with 10 % sheep defibrinated blood under anaerobic environment that provided increased carbon dioxide and moisture both of which favoured optimum growth.
 Colonies showing characteristic transparent and glistening dew like morphology were selected and subjected for sub-culture to obtain purity.
 The isolated bacteria were preserved in 20 % glycerol stock in BHI broth at -20 °C for further study.

 2.4.2.
 Morphology and staining characteristics